 While it is mostly referred to as customer journey map, a journey map does not necessarily focus on a customer’s experience.
 It can also be used to focus on the experience of a user, an employee, a citizen, a client, a patient, etc.

-Journey maps visualize the experiences a customer (or user, or employee, citizen etc.) has over a certain time.
 Like a movie tells a story of an actor as a sequence of scenes, a journey map visualizes your persona’s experiences as a sequence of steps.
 A persona represents a certain customer group of your company.
-As a brand (or company, employer etc.) you can use this user journey to empathize with every step of your customers and improve their experiences with your service or product.
+As a brand (or company, employer etc.) you can use this user journey to empathize with each of your customers’ steps and improve their experiences with your service or product.

-Customer journey mapping makes intangible customer experiences visible and facilitates a common and empathic understanding between all team members.
-It includes experiences and interactions beyond the reach of an organization, puts the customer perspective at the center and connects it to the organization’s view.
+Customer journey mapping makes customer experiences visible and facilitates a common and empathic understanding between all team members.
+It also includes intangible experiences and interactions beyond the reach of an organization.

 Shortly summarized: Journey maps help to understand the customer perspective, find and communicate customer experience gaps and explore potential solutions.
 They focus on concrete use cases (jobs-to-be-done) of certain customer groups (personas).